Ethics Advisory Committee

 The period of appointment of all appointed members and the Chair is three years, renewable for a further term of three years.
 Members’ appointment dates should allow for rotation in the overall membership.

 The Committee will normally meet twice a year.
 Additional meetings may be called at the discretion of the Chair, provided that at least one week’s clear notice is given to all members.

 Agenda and Papers

-Copies of the Committee’s papers, with an invitation to attend meetings for specific relevant agenda items will be sent to: the Pro-Vice-Chancellors (Education) and (Partnerships and Engagement), the Director of Communications and the Director of the Health and Safety Service.
+Copies of the Committee’s papers, with an invitation to attend meetings for specific relevant agenda items will be sent to: the Pro-Vice-Chancellor (Education), the Director of Communications and the Director of the Health and Safety Service.

 Terms of Reference